Dashlane Review: Is It the Best Password Manager in 2025?

 I like that Dashlane gave me different prompts to make my account’s master password stronger based on what I was actually typing.
 The suggestions changed even as my password got longer, but not necessarily better.

-There was one thing that bugged me, though — I was automatically put on a 30-day free trial upon joining the Free plan, which feels a little sneaky.
-Also, the VPN wasn’t available during the free trial, nor was customer support, so I didn’t actually get the full Premium experience.
+There was one thing that bugged me, though — I was automatically put on a 30-day free trial upon joining the Free plan, but the VPN wasn’t available during the free trial and nor was customer support, so I didn’t actually get the full Premium experience.

 After signing up, you can find everything in the web app’s simple dashboard.